Coronavirus: Flamengo coach Jorge Jesus cleared of COVID-19

-Flamengo head coach Jorge Jesus returned a negative result for coronavirus, the Brazilian champions announced.

-Jesus tested positive for COVID-19 on Monday, though it was weak or inconclusive and being checked.
+Jesus tested positive for COVID-19, though it was weak or inconclusive and being checked.

-The 65-year-old Portuguese was cleared of the virus on Wednesday amid the pandemic, which has claimed almost 9,000 lives globally.
+The 65 year-old Portuguese was cleared of the virus on Thursday amid the pandemic, which has claimed almost 9,000 lives globally.

 "Flamengo inform the new exam carried out by coach Jorge Jesus confirmed a negative result for COVID-19," the club said via Twitter.